iguanajuice/mpv-easy-config/README.md

-This is a premade config for mpv that includes much needed out-of-the-box configuration, such as hardware acceleration by default.
+This is a premade config for mpv that includes much needed out-of-the-box configuration (such as hardware acceleration by default).

 Use this config by copying the contents of directory `mpv` to `~/.config/mpv/`